ysl2/gemini-cli/docs/npm.md

 The high level process is

 - check out a branch from the trunk you want to release from i.e. `main`
+- run [integration tests](./integration-tests.md) against the branch to ensure the code you are about to ship works
-- run the required commands to tag, update and push
+- run the required commands (see below) to tag, update and push
 - the release will automatically run and publish both npm and docker for your versions
 - create pr for your branch with the package version changes
 - when the release is successful merge the pr